In this piece

 The configuration risk: human error

-Beyond the architectural issues, the most common cause of CUI exposure in cloud collaboration platforms is user misconfiguration.
-The convenience features that make Google Drive effective for commercial work create predictable exposure patterns in regulated environments.
+Beyond the architecture, the most common cause of CUI exposure on cloud collaboration platforms is plain user misconfiguration.
+The features that make Google Drive frictionless for commercial work turn into predictable exposure patterns once the data is regulated.

 - An engineer shares a project file by creating an “anyone with the link” permission to speed up collaboration, and sensitive CUI is immediately exposed to the public internet.